top of page

 - HBOT has been well studied and demonstrated to improve the efficacy of radiation therapy, ensuring the radiation does a better job at killing cancer cells.
 This same mechanism of flooding your body with oxygen can allow chemotherapy (an oxidative treatment) to work more effectively as well.

 -If you've been left with damaging effects from your cancer treatments such as surgical wounds, neuropathy from chemotherapy, or bowel ulceration and damage, HBOT therapy can accelerate your recovery drastically.
+Here is a Cochrane Review (the highest level of evidence) on HBOT and healing tissue post cancer treatment: HBOT for tissue

 2. I've heard HBOT increases angiogenesis, which we do not want to do in cancer?

 -This was a theory for a long time and the reason not everyone is familiar with HBOT in oncology applications.
-HBOT does increase angiogenesis in normal metabolic recovery such as chronic wounds, but the latest evidence and consensus on the topic amongst oncologists and HBOT experts is that cancer biology is different than normal human biology, and hyperbaric chambers do not increase angiogenesis in tumor cells.
+HBOT does increase angiogenesis in normal metabolic recovery such as chronic wounds, but the latest evidence (from 2023) and consensus on the topic amongst oncologists and HBOT experts is that cancer biology is different than normal human biology, and hyperbaric chambers do not increase angiogenesis in tumor cells.

 3. Are there some cancer patients who should not do HBOT?